-- Refrigerate: Put it in an airtight container when cooled, and refrigerate for 3 to 4 days.
+- Refrigerate: This makes for excellent leftovers.
+Simply put it in an airtight container when cooled, and refrigerate for up to 4 days.

 - To reheat: Allow 24 hours of thawing time then, reheat on the stove.
 During reheating, if you find that it tends to separate, whisk it to combine or pulse it in the blender.

 How to freeze the soup?

 If you know that you are going to freeze it for later, then, here are some guidelines: